MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/prepare-your-o365-tenant.md

 > [!IMPORTANT]
 > If you've set up a Microsoft 365 Developer Program instant sandbox or a configurable sandbox with the Teams sample data pack, you can skip the steps to enable custom app upload.
 The **Upload custom apps** setting is enabled by default in the Teams sample data pack.

-To turn on the custom app uploadin for your developer tenant:
+To turn on the custom app uploading for your developer tenant:

 1. Sign in to [Microsoft Teams admin center](https://admin.teams.microsoft.com/dashboard) with your admin credentials.